Shimazuumi Sora: Jūryō promotion

 Shimazuumi finished with an 8–7 record in his first tournament as a sekitori and was promoted to a career-best juryo 10 for the May 2022 tournament.
 Shimazuumi and his stable were forced to withdraw on Day 9 of the July 2022 tournament in Nagoya after stablemaster Hanaregoma tested positive for COVID-19.
 In November 2023 at a career high of juryo 2 he would finish 9-6 putting him in contention for Makuuchi promotion.

 Makuuchi promotion

 Shimazuumi was promoted to the makuuchi division for the first time at the first tournament in 2024.
 During this tournament, he won five consecutive matches between days 9 and 13.
 He was listed as a potential recipient of the Fighting Spirit prize if he were to claim a tenth victory on the final day, but lost his bout to Meisei and did not receive the award.

 Shimazuumi was promoted to the rank of maegashira 12 for the March 2024 tournament, but on Day 4 he withdrew after being diagnosed with a tear in his left gastrocnemius muscle, a part of the calf, which reportedly occurred during his match against Churanoumi the previous day.
 His medical certificate indicated a period of three weeks for recovery.
+This withdrawal would drop him into the Jūryō division for the May 2024 basho.
+He would struggle with injuries over the next year, dropping out of salaried status altogether after the January 2025 tournament.
+Shimazuumi won the Makushita Yusho in September of that year, and a 6-1 from makushita 6 in January 2026 saw him repromoted to Jūryō after a year in makushita.
+However, after winning his first two bouts, he lost eight matches straight.
+He withdrew on Day 11, citing a meniscus tear in his knee.
+His withdrawal makes his demotion back to the makushita division a certainty.